 The Middle School schedule is designed to meet the needs of growing adolescent children.
 Our students begin and end their day in homeroom with their advisors.
 Our advisors are dedicated, grade specific, teachers committed to mentoring and supporting their advisees throughout their years at MBS.
 During Advisory period our students and advisors engage in relevant conversations aimed to address character formation and values.

-Extra-Help period is a designated time to work with teachers, collaborate with classmates and begin homework.
+Collaborative Period is a designated time to work with teachers, collaborate with classmates and begin homework.

 The end-of-day homeroom is dedicated to organizing materials and preparing for home.
 We close the school day with sports and activities.
 We are committed to offering our students ample opportunities on the playing field and believe that good sportsmanship is an integral part of cultivating character.